 Offensive Coaching Staff

-Mark Ewald enters his first year with the Flyers after 16 years with Wittenburg University.
-Ewald coached Wittenburg's record setting recieving corps from 1996-2005, before taking over the running backs coaching duties in 2006.
-Almost every Wittenberg receiving record was broken under Ewald, as the passing game flourished and was regulary ranked among the best in the NCAC and all of NCAA Division III.
+Ewald coached Wittenberg’s record-setting receiving corps from 1996-2005, before taking over the running backs coaching duties in 2006.
+Almost every Wittenberg receiving record was broken under Ewald, as the passing game flourished and was regularly ranked among the best in the NCAC and all of NCAA Division III.
 During his tenure, the running game saw great success as well.

-Coach Ewald was also instrumental in leading the Wittenburg Special Teams, specefically the kickoff return and coverage teams.
-Under his guidance, the TIgers have been ranked in the Top 50 Nationally multiple times.
+Coach Ewald was also instrumental in leading the Wittenberg Special Teams, specifically the kickoff return and coverage teams.
+Under his guidance, the Tigers were ranked in the Top 50 nationally multiple times.

-Ewald graduated from Capital University in 1988, where he recieved a Bachelor’s of Science in Marketing with a minor in Education.
+Ewald graduated from Capital University in 1988, where he received a Bachelor’s of Science in Marketing with a minor in Education.